Pouring Acrylic Crash Course

 1.)
 Colour - This role being filled by the acrylic paint but it is possible to use other kinds of paint, like tempera.
 We'll talk more on that later (see the kid friendly project).
 The ratio of colour to your other materials varies depending on your brand of paint but it's going to be about a 1:4 to 1:10 of your pouring medium.

 2.)
-Pouring Medium - The point of this product is to increase the viscosity of your paint.
+Pouring Medium - The point of this product is to decrease the viscosity of your paint.
 This medium allows your mixture to spread out and give enough time to flow freely without drying right away.
 As an example, this role is often filled by Floetrol, GAC 800, White glue (we found the clear school glue worked much better), Liquitex Pouring Medium and DecoArt Pouring Medium to name a few.

 3.)
 A Resist Additive - This is something that will be added to the paint but doesn't blend with it.
 It breaks apart the surfaces of the various layers of different coloured paint in random locations, pushing it away to create that desired cellular pattern.
 This role can be fulfilled by a wide array of products, but typically it's a silicone product of some kind.
 Some popular choices have been hardware store silicone lubricant or caulking but these products are quite toxic as they are intended for more industrial uses.
 A more art-friendly option (which is non-toxic and easier to work with) is hair serum.
 Many beauty products contain a chemical called Dimethicone- this is actually a silicone.
 It should be noted that this is optional when doing a pour, but it's the easiest way to produce the cellular effect.
 One other way is to add isopropyl alcohol, this is less dense than water & doesn't blend with the paint but will evaporate quite quickly when it reaches the air; this method is archival-friendly but will produce different results from the silicone products.